Kratom is illegal in Argentina.

 - Over 12 grams – Not recommended

-Every person has a level of tolerance — don’t try to keep up with other people.
+Every person has a tolerance level — don’t try to keep up with other people.

 If you’re a newcomer, it’s best to start at the lower end of dosing — around 2 grams.
 If this isn’t enough, you can always add more on later.